JuliaGraphics/ColorSchemes.jl/docs/src/index.md

     RGB(0.5, 0.5, 0.5),
     RGB(1.0, 1.0, 1.0),
     ],
-    "my new schemes", # the category
-    "black, white, and grey" # some descriptive keywords )
+    "category for my new scheme", # the category "black, white, and grey" # some descriptive keywords )
 ```